UNCG-DAISY/Coastal-Image-Labeler/docs/code_documentation/project_structure.md

 -Second, is the backend, under `src/server/_server`.
 This is for API calls, database connection, model creation, route handling, etc..

-In addition to these two parts, there is`src/server/_config` which holds the `.env` file for environment variables.
-This is ignored on github as it contains secret values — however there is a template file called `config.template.env` to illustrate what the expected values woudl look like.
+In addition to these two parts, there is `src/server/_config` which holds the `.env` file for environment variables.
+This is ignored on github as it contains secret values — however there is a template file called `config.template.env` to illustrate what the expected values would look like.

 ## Site